xnau/pardibee/readme.txt

 * export CSV files for interacting with other databases, mass email, print records
 * import CSV files to add large numbers of records from spreadsheets such as Open Office or Google Docs
 * forms can be organized into groups of fields, making long forms easier to navigate and fill out
+* comes with a comprehensive API for deep customization of the plugin functionality

 = Database =